Winter Pet Safety for Indoor Cats and Dogs

-In most parts of the country, the cold weather has officially arrived!
+In most parts of the country, the cold weather has taken hold for the season!
 This means that pets are exposed to the elements just like us.
-You might be wondering how much playtime outside is safe for indoor pets.
+If you have indoor cats or dogs, you might be wondering how much outside playtime is safe for indoor pets in winter.

 If your pet has a thick, full winter coat, they may be able to easily withstand temperatures below freezing for long periods of time, given that they have adequate access to shelter, fresh water and food.